– 7 min read

 - WHAT’S THE BEST WAY TO CHECK FOR PASSIVE VOICE?

-- The easiest way is to use a comprehensive style and grammar checker or a full-fledged AI Writing Assistant, such as Writer.
+- The easiest way is to use a comprehensive style and grammar checker or full-fledged AI writing software, such as Writer.